Launch Anxiety is Normal

 It is there to prevent you from doing anything that’s uncomfortable – and introducing a new system is as uncomfortable as it gets.

-Steven Pressfield would file Launch Anxiety under one of the many techniques the Resistance uses to halt progress.
+Steven Pressfield would file Launch Anxiety under one of the Resistance’s many techniques to halt progress.

 Worth a read: The War of Art

-Launch Anxiety is the reason why some writers struggle to finish a book but instead choose to rework an outline over and over again.
+Launch Anxiety is why some writers struggle to finish a book but instead rework an outline repeatedly.

-It’s the reason why companies remain in the pilot phase during software implementations for way too long as they fiddle and tweak the system to perfection.
+It’s why companies remain in the pilot phase during software implementations for way too long as they fiddle and tweak the system to perfection.

 It can be rooted in fear of failure or a lack of understanding of “what’s next?” – but it’s all based on this idea that anything less than perfect IS a failure.